Toward Neuronal Implementations of Delayed Optimal Control

-For each circuit, we plot the axon outputs of each neuron in response to a pulse disturbance.
-We include simulations with different parameters in $G_1(z)$, $G_2(z)$, \textit{and} $G_3(z)$.
+For each circuit, we plot the axon outputs of each neuron in $G_2(z)$ in response to a pulse disturbance (Figs. \ref{fig:full_diagram}, \ref{fig:ccr_diagram}, \ref{fig:ocr_diagram}).
+We include simulations with different parameters in $G_1(z)$, $G_2(z)$, and $G_3(z)$.
 Recall that these three transfer functions together make up the full controller --- thus, the parameters for $G_1(z)$ and $G_3(z)$ will affect the numerical values of the $G_2(z)$ controller.
-Remember that all of these simulations correspond to the same controller output and closed-loop behavior, as shown in Figure \ref{fig:cl_sims} --- however, each has a different circuit and/or neural firing pattern.
-We see that the firing patterns can vary even for a given circuit.
-For instance, for the full realization circuit, neuron $x_1$'s output can have a small change in firing rate (relative to equilibrium), or a large change in firing rate; additionally, the change can be positive or negative depending on the realization matrices' values.
-Thus, given a sensorimotor system that behaves like an optimally controlled closed-loop system, we can provide plausible circuits and firing patterns that can implement the relevant optimal controller --- however, we have no way of ascertaining which of the circuits and firing patterns are the correct ones (i.e. the circuit that is actually found in the nervous system).
-A key contribution of this work is to provide methods to generate plausible circuits, and to highlight the fact that circuits (and even behaviors within the same circuit) are non-unique.
-To find out which circuit is the correct one, we require data from the relevant biological neuron(s).
-Conversely, this means that if we are given data from biological neuron(s), we can tune the controller circuit to match this data while preserving the model's match to behavioral observations.
+By construction, all of these simulations correspond to the same controller output and closed-loop behavior; when combined with $G_1(z)$ and $G_3(z)$ (see Fig. \ref{fig:g1g3}), all circuits will produce the input-output characteristics shown in Fig. \ref{fig:cl_sims}.
+However, each circuit not only has a different shape, but a different set of neural firing patterns; furthermore, for a given circuit, different firing patterns can be produced from different realization matrices.
+For instance, in the full realization circuit (Fig. \ref{fig:full_diagram}), neuron $x_1$'s output can have a small change in firing rate (relative to equilibrium), or a large change in firing rate; additionally, the change can be positive or negative depending on the realization matrices.